kirasystems/views/README.md

 can easily provide an alternative function that sends the hints to a messaging service.

-Then your application nodes need to listen for hints being received from the messaging service.
+Then, your application nodes need to listen for hints being received from the messaging service.
 You should then call `queue-hints!` or `refresh-views!` with the hints received this way.